-To succeed in this field the only things which are required are language skill, discipline, passion and good business sense.
+The only requirements to succeed in this field are language skills, discipline, passion, sound, and business sense.

-Though there are some Academic manuscripts on which the company hires only those proofreaders who have some certain degree like bachelor in English or journalism.
+There are some academic manuscripts on which the company hires only proofreaders with degrees, like a bachelor’s in English or journalism.

-In some cases, you may require to understand the referencing technique like APA, MLA, Harvard etc.
+Sometimes, you may need to understand referencing techniques like APA, MLA, Harvard, etc.

-Proofreading is in demand rigt now.
-These is because of the following reasons illustrated:
+Proofreading is in demand right now.
+This is because of the following reasons illustrated:

-But to improve your skills in proofreading you can attend some training program or you can take a guide from the people who are already excelling in this field.
+But to improve your skills in proofreading, you can attend some training program, or you can take a guide from people already excelling in this field.

-Although a robotic tool can’t replace a human being but to do proofreading faster you can use some tools to minimise your efforts.
+Although a robotic tool can’t replace a human being, you can use some tools to minimise your efforts to proofread faster.

-Here are 7 proofreading tools which you can use in your proofreading –
+Here are seven proofreading tools that you can use in your Proofreading –

 - Paper Rater

-Although it can’t replace any human proofreader as it something intensified some words which are no error at all.
+Although it can’t replace any human proofreader, it intensifies some words that are no error at all.

-But Grammarly helps me a lot in identifying some spelling/grammar mistakes and increases my overall typing speed.
+But Grammarly helps me identify spelling/grammar mistakes and increases my typing speed.

-For this reason, human proofreaders are always in demand but if you want to cut down your labours or your deadline of submissions is within no time then you can test these tools.
+For this reason, human proofreaders are always in demand, but if you want to cut down your labour or your deadline for submissions is within no time, you can test these tools.

 How much does a proofreader earn?

-There are various benefits of proofreading, just look below:
+There are various benefits of Proofreading; look below:

-But if you ask, is it enough money to pay your expense?
+But if you ask, is there enough money to pay your expenses?
 Yes, definitely Yes!
 But it’s all up to you and your quality.

-How much you earn it depends upon –
+How much you earn depends upon the –

 - Your experience